ozfortress/ozfortress_docs/docs/rules/highlander.md

 ### 1.5.4.
 5CP map draws
 In the event that two teams draw at the end of a 5CP map, they are required to play a golden cap.
 Golden Cap rounds are played till the first capture of the last point with no time limit.
 You can find more details on the Server Configs page [here](/info/server_configs/#golden-cap).

+### 1.6.
+Highlander Tiebreaking Measures
+These measures are only in place for Highlander.

+1. Team will have all of their KOTH rounds won throughout the regular season tallied with the highest total being the winner of the tied teams.
+2. If the above fails, Direct Encounter will be used with the winner of said match being the winner of the tied teams.
+3. If the above fails, a Best of 3 tiebreaker match will need to be played.
+This match will feature the two maps from the Direct Encounter match with the final map being determined after each team bans two maps.
+Teams need to play on opposite sides they started on in the Direct Encounter match.

 ## 2. Highlander Playoffs
 ### 2.1.
 Playoff Match Format
 Playoff matches are exclusively played as a best of three (BO3) series with maps selected from the map pool.